Install GridOS Connect

 4. Next Steps

-You have completed the installation of GridOS Connect on Foundation.
+You have completed the installation of Connect on Foundation.
 If you want to deploy a new integration flow on Connect, review the following options:

 5. Additional Resources